g026r/riverking2/README.md

 <img width="300" alt="Legend of the River King 2" src="https://github.com/user-attachments/assets/d1ac357d-8d9c-47ed-962d-5c62cfdb4fda" />

-But, though the hardware for it wasn't included, the code for it was still there.
-If the game code was played on a third-party system that supported rumble, then that system would rumble — as long as the system was aware that it should rumble.
+But, though the rumble hardware for it wasn't included, the code for it was still there.
+If the game code was played on a third-party system that supported rumble, then that system would rumble — as long as the system was aware that it _should_ rumble.

 ## How to Do That?

-Download the patch from the releases.
+Download the .bps file from the releases.
 Apply it to a copy of the game using your favourite patcher.
 Play & hopefully enjoy.

 ### I Don't Know How to Patch, Can You Give Me the ROM?